 An empirical power comparison is displayed in Figure 1.
-Figures 1(a) and (c) show plots of the power curve against the noncentrality parameter δ , with dimensions fixed at p = 10.
-The results from Figure 1(a) suggest that the PMV, DISCO, and RankWilks tests exhibit similar performance and are slightly more powerful than the Wilks test in Case (i).
-Figure 1(c) indicates that the DISCO test is inferior to the PMV and RankWilks tests in Case (ii), where the data have heavy tails.
-This may be because the DISCO test is sensitive to heavy-tailed data.
+Figures 1(a) and (c) show the plots of the power curve against the noncentrality parameter $\delta$ with dimensions fixed at p=10.
+The results from Figure 1(a) suggest that the PMV, DISCO and RankWilks tests have similar performances and are slightly more powerful than the Wilks test in Case (i).
+Figure 1(c) indicates that the DISCO test is inferior to the PMV and RankWilks tests in Case (ii) where the data have heavy tails.
+This may be because the DISCO test is sensitive to the heavy-tailed data.

-Figures 1(b) and (d) show plots of the power curve against the dimension at the significance level $\alpha = 0.05$ and $\delta = 0.2$.
-Figure 1(b) illustrates that the PMV and DISCO tests perform comparably, and become increasingly superior to the Wilks and RankWilks as the dimension increases.
-For the dimension $p \ge 60$, the RankWilks test fails, owing to the dimension restriction; thus, the power is missing in Figures 1(b) and (d).
-Therefore, although the RankWilks test exhibits good power when p is small, it becomes practically infeasible for large p.
-Figure 1(d) suggests that the PMV test is more powerful than the DISCO test in Case (ii).
-Thus, from Figure 1, the PMV test is robust to heavy-tailed data, and can be applied in arbitrary dimensions, regardless of the sample size.
+Figures 1(b) and (d) show the plots of the power curve against the dimension at the significance level $\alpha = 0.05$ and $\delta = 0.2$ .
+Figure 1(b)

+illustrates that the PMV and DISCO tests perform comparably and are increasingly superior to Wilks and RankWilks as the dimension increases.
+For the dimension $p \geq 60$ , the RankWilks test fails due to the dimension restriction, and thus, the power is missing in Figures 1(b) and (d).
+Thus, although the RankWilks test exhibits good power when p is small, it becomes practically infeasible for the large p.
+Again, Figure 1(d) suggests that the PMV test is still more powerful than the DISCO test in Case (ii).
+Thus, from Figure 1, we can see that the PMV test is robust to heavy-tailed data and can be applied in arbitrary dimensions, regardless of sample size.